zbooyo/terraform-provider-redis/README.md

 # Terraform Provider for Redis

 A Terraform provider for managing Redis keys.
 Useful for when Redis is used as a store for infrastructure or application configuration.
+**A big thank you to [rdeavila94](https://github.com/rdeavila94) for creating the original version of this provider that this project is forked from!**

 Clone of https://github.com/zbooyo/terraform-provider-redis repo with added datasource support.

 ## Requirements